stinabr/classification-of-colorectal-polyps/README.md

 # Deep Neural Network for Classification of H&E-stained Colorectal Polyps - Exploring the Pipeline of Computer-Assisted Histopathology

 Abstract:
 Colorectal cancer is one of the most prevalent malignancies globally and recently introduced digital pathology enables the use of machine learning as an aid for fast diagnostics.
 This project aimed to develop a deep neural network model to specifically identify and differentiate dysplasia in the epithelium of colorectal polyps and was posed as a binary classification problem.
 The available dataset consisted of 80 whole slide images of different H\&E-stained polyp sections, which were parted info smaller patches, annotated by a pathologist.
 The best performing model was a pretrained ResNet-18 by [Ciga et al. (2022)](https://github.com/ozanciga/self-supervised-histopathology), utilising a weighted sampler, weight decay and augmentation during fine tuning.
-Reaching an area under precision-recall curve of 0.9989 and 97.41\% accuracy on previously unseen data, the model's performance was determined to slightly underperform compared to the task's intra-observer variability and be in alignment with the inter-observer variability.
-Read the paper here:
+Reaching an area under precision-recall curve of 0.9989 and 97.41\% accuracy on previously unseen data, the model's performance was determined to underperform compared to the task's intra-observer variability and be in alignment with the inter-observer variability.
+Read the paper [here](http://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-533549).

-You can download the final model's state dict with the **.pt** extension here.
-It was trained using the labels 0 - all tissue in the patch is normal, and 1 - some abnormal tissue is present in the patch.
+As this project was cunducted as a pilot study for the ongoing research project ”Immunohistochemistry-Assisted Annotation of Colorectal Polyps - Development of a New Technique”, the final model's state dict **final_model.pt** will be available for downlowd [here]() when the main research project has been published.
+The model was trained using the labels 0 - all tissue in the patch is normal, and 1 - some abnormal tissue is present in the patch.

 Starter code: